Misery Guts

-Synopsis
+Premise

 Vin and Marge Shipley live above a fish and chip shop in South London, with their only son Keith.
 Things are tough in South London and Keith wants to make his misery guts parents smile again, so he buys a brilliantly coloured tropical fish from Australia.
 All his efforts to cheer his parents fail, so Keith decides he must find a way to get his parents to Australia, where the sun shines all the time.
 At some point, Keith accidentally burns down his parents' shop.
 The Shipleys decide to migrate to Australia with the insurance money.
 They arrive at Orchid Cove, a small fictional town in Australia.
 Keith believes it is a paradise.
 He meets a girl, around his age, named Tracy.

 The Shipleys open a new fish and chip shop in Orchid Cove named Paradise Fish 'n' Chips and Tracy introduces Keith to some interesting activities in Orchid Cove, such as surfing.
 The Shipleys' new shop is getting along and the Shipleys become friends with Wogga, Tracy's father and Dougie, the mechanic.
 Arrogant businessman Arnold Flashman opens up a rival fish and chip shop named Ocean Fresh Fish 'n' Fries near the Shipleys' store.
 The people who work there are frauds who don't catch their own fish or make their own chips.
 However they still have better equipment than the Shipleys do, which worries the Shipleys.
 To make matters worse, a storm hits the shop and damages most of the equipment.
 However, Keith thinks of something.
 With the help of Tracy, he decides to paint the shop to attract new customers.